Heirloom Tomato and Cheese Tart

 1 teaspoon kosher salt

-3-4 tablespoons ice cold water (more if dough is dry)
+3-4 tablespoons ice-cold water (more if the dough is dry)

 2. Mix on low speed for 1-2 minutes until the butter is in small pieces, about the size of a lima bean.

 3. Add the water all at once.
 Mix until the water is just mixed in with the flour and butter.
 Stop mixing and take a small bit of dough to see if it will hold together when shaped into a log.
-Then bend it to see if it is dry, if it is dry add another tablespoon of cold water and mix in.
+If it is dry add another tablespoon of cold water and mix in.